Jones0611/Jones0611/README.md

 ## 🚀 About Me

-I’m a passionate Java Backend Developer in training and aspiring professional looking for my **first programming job**.
+I’m a passionate Developer in training and aspiring professional looking for my **first programming job**.
 Based in Brazil, I’m actively seeking opportunities in **Europe, USA, or Switzerland**, whether remote or with relocation support.

 - 🎓 Final-year Information Systems student (graduating 2025)
 - 💻 Transitioning from IT Support to Development — eager to start my professional journey as a programmer